 Daily Advertiser” (London), Monday, February 23, 1756; Issue 4504:

 Most of Schuppe’s creamers date from around the 1760’s; he died in 1773.
 I have two Schuppe’s in

 my collection (both acquired from I. Franks Antique Silver in the London Silver Vaults), shown in

-both side and front views, along with their hallmarks: Schuppe’s JS, the lion rampant denoting
+side,front, top and butt views, along with their hallmarks: Schuppe’s JS, the lion rampant denoting

 silver, the leopard head with crown which is the early London assay mark, and the date stamp, here

 1764 for the smooth creamer (Hairiette) and 1768 for the chased one (Hairy).

 The fly on the lid – flies being pervasive around cows and milking (and not as disparaged then as